scottbennettislandtravel-star/aws-cloud-practitioner-portfolio/README.md

 ##  Learning Approach

-I am new to AWS and started this journey with no prior cloud experience.
+I am new to AWS and transitioned into cloud computing with no prior experience in IT or formal technical training.
+My professional background is in elementary education.

 Throughout this process, I have:

 - Followed official AWS documentation
 - Applied guidance and best practices from experienced professionals
 - Used external learning resources to support my understanding

-All projects in this portfolio are built and documented by me as part of my learning process, with a focus on understanding rather than simply following instructions.
+All projects in this portfolio are built and documented by me as part of my learning journey, with a strong focus on understanding core concepts rather than simply following instructions.

----
+This background has strengthened my ability to break down complex topics, stay disciplined in my learning, and approach problem-solving in a structured way.---

 ##  Projects